04 March 2020

 NOTE: ‘Streaming’ is so commonly conflated with ‘setting’, that I’ll just be calling everything streaming.
 But streaming keeps students in the same groups across all subjects, where as setting groups students by ability only in some subjects.
 So for instance, a student might be in the high maths set, but low English set – or English might not even have sets.

-The tendency is to expect that higher stream students are headed for Maths Methods (and Specialist if they choose).
+The tendency is to expect that higher stream students are headed for Maths Methods and Specialist if they choose (roughly equivalent to the former Maths C).
 The lower stream is headed for General Maths (roughly equivalent to Qld’s old Maths A) or Essential Maths (applied life-skills maths).
 Once you’re in that lower stream, it’s hard to convince teachers to move you up.
 And then even if you can, you have your work cut out for you because you will have likely missed necessary content.

 It also needs, unfortunately, to be said that there can be logistical reasons for schools suggesting students take a ‘lower’ maths, which are not strictly based on a student’s ability or needs.
 Maths Methods classes are usually fuller.
 So to even up the classes, it is tempting for schools to ‘persuade’ some of the lower mid-range achievers into General, even if they would be capable of taking Methods.